fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

-Note that the scripts output will use recursively expanded variables and not define any dependencies yet, because out-of-order declaration of variables might be necessary and do not want to create any target by accident.
+Note that the scripts output will use recursively expanded variables and not define any dependencies yet, because out-of-order declaration of variables might be necessary and we do not want to create any target by accident.
 You can verify that the same information as in the above handwritten snippet is present.
 The only exception is the additional dependency on the ``iso_fortran_env.mod``, since it is an undefined variable it will just expand